 - Community technicians who develop proposals in awareness-raising of cultural diversity and in the prevention of conflict situations in neighbourhoods or territories with a large immigrant population (mainly in public administration posts).

-- Human resource and organisation consultants (firms, co-operatives, trade unions).
+- Marketing research, human resource and organisation consultants (firms, co-operatives, trade unions).

-- Production, documentation and dissemination of contents pertaining to cultural diversity: specialised assessment in the mass media in the field of cultural similarities and differences as well as multicultural societies or international migrations.
+- Documentation, consultancy, production and dissemination of cultural diversity contents: specialised assessment in the mass media in the field of cultural similarities and differences as well as multicultural societies or international migrations.

 - Teaching intercultural mediation in universities, higher education centres or secondary education centres.

-- Basic and advanced anthropological research in universities, scientific institutions and research groups.
+- Research basic knowledge universities, scientific institutions research groups.